 It’s too bad about this country’s non-existent energy policy (cutting more trees and drilling more oil wells isn’t an energy policy).
 But, who is going to lead the revolution?
 In Hitler Germany, it was too bad about the Jews, but who was going to lead the revolution?
 We all have an idea of what needs to be changed on a cultural/social level.
 We don’t have a clue about how to go about effecting the changes, and we don’t have the wherewithal to do it if we did.
 When you’re up against Big Money, it’s a problem.

 Once, in the deep south, I wrote a view point column for the local weekly paper.
 One week I wrote about a large timber company buying up tracts of land, clearing the hardwood and planting pine trees.
 The very next week the paper ran a story about the timber company donating $10,000 to the town to develop a parks and recreation program.
 That’s what I call a public relations program.
 Money can tweak public opinion to the extent that wrong looks like right and the revolution never gains momentum, or stands a chance.
 The forces of change and transformation (read: revolution) are up against it from the start.

-The Move Your Money Movement was a beautiful response to the corruption exposed by the housing collapse but it never gathered the support it should have had.
+The Move Your Money Movement not too long ago was a beautiful response to the corruption exposed by the housing collapse but it never gathered the support it should have had.
 It is very difficult to keep people focused and moving in the direction of change.
 We have very short little attention spans.
 We lack the persistence and determination, commitment and resolution required to make things different at the level upon which things need to be different.
 And the status quo, which owns the media, keeps new issues slamming into us from every side so that we cannot begin to gather enough resolve to organize a revolution that stays focused on one issue over the length of time it would take to change things.